rgpass/srs-ts/README.md

 ## Chessable's MoveTrainer

 This uses the Leitner System and consists of 8 boxes.
+It is a great "starter kit" for SRS since it only requires two inputs: the last datetime the flashcard was answered correctly and what the previous level was.

 See [their documentation](https://chessable.stonly.com/kb/guide/en/how-does-the-spaced-repetition-scheduling-work-b6A4HAXont/Steps/198511) for more info.